bmuschko/cje-prep/05-test-execution-and-reporting.md

 # Key CI/CD/Jenkins Concepts and their Usage

-## Displaying JUnit and JaCoCo test results
+## Displaying JUnit and JaCoCo Test Results

 1. Configure the `gradle-initializr` project to parse the JUnit XML results for unit test.
 The files can be found in the directory `build/test-results/test`.
 2. Execute the build twice to generate a graph.
 Have a look at the executed tests in the test results.